Introduction

 Day one is rather busy.
 You and the hiring team will likely be:

-- Greeting your new employee.
+- Greeting new employees.

 - Giving an office tour and settling them into their workplace (if in-person).

-- Introducing them to co-workers.
+- Introducing them to co-workers and looping everyone in.

 - Sharing company resources, such as policies and employee responsibilities.